 There are a several other red flags to look for when choosing an electronics manufacturing partner which are worthy of mention.
 When considering electronics manufacturing partners, review the data they monitor and metrics they evaluate: what is their safety policy, rate of project delays, and do they have rigorous quality metrics?
 Investigate their use of batch manufacturing and technology use.
 Those who use outdated inventory and material management production systems may end up padding the costs and thus increasing the risk.
 Evaluate their production methodology to determine if the electronics manufacturing partner is able to handle your complex build.

 The method of choosing a manufacturing partner needs to begin with clear expectations, carefully considering the factors which will help both partners succeed.
 Look for one which meets your needs, providing experience and exhibiting processes which lead to a successful fit.
 Consider pitfalls which can occur when capabilities and approaches don’t align.
 Find one that complements your company in operation, financial and strategic design.

-SMC is a print circuit board assembly manufacturer, custom cable assembly provider, system integration/box build manufacturer that is located in the heart of Kentucky.
+SMC is a print circuit board assembly manufacturer, system integration/box build manufacturer that is located in the heart of Kentucky.
 Our two locations provide quick and easy access for the technology industry in the eastern region.